Can you claim the stamp duty on your investment property?

 When it comes to buying an investment property, there are plenty of costs involved in the process.

-Inspection reports, legal work, loan applications, title transfers… and that not-insignificant cost of the actual property.
+Inspection reports, legal work, loan applications, title transfers… and that not-insignificant cost of the actual property for investment.

 The list goes on and on, and it can feel like everyone has their hand out — not just the seller.